-Bad news: Austin in the month of June has proved to be an unusually steamy city of high temperatures.
+Bad news: Austin might have up to 35 days of 100-degree heat this summer.
 Good news: A handful of Austin’s hotel pools are accessible for locals and not just guests to cool down in — and, in some cases, they are free for all of us.

 Although some hotels, like Hotel San Jose on South Congress and Hotel Van Zandt on Rainey Street, offer locals access to their pool decks for drinks and snacks but not the pools themselves, many of Austin’s other top hotels do give anyone the chance to splash about this summer in an often sophisticated setting.

 The Westin Austin’s Azul Rooftop Pool & Bar